Friday, March 12, 2010

 B: “It feels so wrong.”

 A: Taken in isolation, the musical score provides any number of reasons to like the song.
-But put them all together – and, crucially, throw in the vocals – and it just doesn’t work.
+But put them all together – and, crucially, chuck in the vocals – and it just doesn’t work.

 V: So many shades of wrong you can’t even begin to distinguish them, and it simply never ends.
 Give the wailing one who looks a bit like Wonder Woman her own entry!